borispov/DrippingCoffee/src/content/machines/profitec-pro-700-drive.md

 [The Old Profitec 700 review](/machines/profitec-pro-700/)

 Profitec, known for its superior and reliable espresso machines, has introduced the Drive as a successor to the highly-rated Pro 700.
-Developed with input from Whole Latte Love, the Drive maintains the core philosophy of the Pro 700 while introducing several key upgrades and new features.
+The Drive maintains the core philosophy of the Pro 700 while introducing several key upgrades and new features like built-in reminders and configurations.

 I'd say the craziest feature of this machine is the insanely quick warm-up time of just 10-12 minutes.
 Okay, this is in paper, right?
 Who cares, give it 15 minutes.
 It's 3 times faster than it used to be and faster than most traditional E61 groups!

+Another thing I'd like to get for my Profitec 800, is the built-in on/off timer.

 ## Key Upgrades and New Features